 The tiny chapel is the oldest surviving church building in Ontario, having been built in 1785 it was originally named St. Paul but in 1904 the British monarchy designated it as a Royal Chapel as a tribute to the Mohawk people, led by Joseph Brant, for their loyalty and support during the American Revolution.
 It was also the very first Anglican church in Upper Canada.
 It is one of only 3 royal chapels in Canada.
 In 1981 it was designated a National Historic Site of Canada.

-Not only does it still currently run as church for baptisms and funerals it also serves as a museum and educational historical site from May – October every year hosting tours, workshops and several community functions throughout the year.
+Not only does it still currently run as chapel of ease for baptisms it also serves as a museum and educational historical site from May – October every year hosting tours, workshops and several community functions throughout the year.
 The Mohawk Chapel offers educational workshops to school aged children to teach them about the history of the native Six Nations and Iroquois people, the significance of the events depicted in the stained glass windows, the war of 1812, and much more.
-The building is available for rent for events, birthdays, meetings and family functions and the space can hold up to 50 people.
-They also host a special Thanksgiving service and Christmas service each year for one and all to enjoy.
+The building is available for rent for events, birthdays, meetings and family functions and the space can hold up to 120 people.
+They also host a special service for Easter, Thanksgiving and Christmas each year for one and all to enjoy.